tlhutch/test-playbooks/docs/testplan-2.4.0.md

 1. [ ] Verify correct tags for anonymous and detailed modes
 1. [ ] Verify that Pendo defaults to "Anonymous" mode after fresh install
 1. [ ] Verify that Pendo defaults to "Off" after upgrade in the absence of opt-in value
+1. [ ] Verify Pendo only gets downloaded when flagged appropriately in settings.py

 ### Pluggable Authentication
 QUESTION: